brandonmcconnell/tailwindcss-signals/README.md

 ## Why NOT use Signals for Tailwind CSS?

-**⚠️ Browser support for style queries is still limited, so Signals for Tailwind CSS may not be suitable for projects that require broad compatibility.**
+**⚠️ Browser support for [style queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#container_style_queries) is still limited, so Signals for Tailwind CSS may not be suitable for projects that require broad compatibility.**

-The good news is both browsers lacking support, Safari and Firefox, have already begun implementing style queries in their development versions, so it's only a matter of time before they're widely available.
+The good news is that Safari and Firefox, the browsers lacking support, have already begun implementing style queries in their development versions, so it's only a matter of time before they're widely available.

 ---